spectrocloud/docusaurus-versioning-template/README.md

 This is a template for a Docusarus site that uses Git for versioning.
 We recommend you read the blog post [_When Docs and a Dinosaur Git Along_]() to understand the motivation behind this template and why we at Spectro Cloud chose to use Git for versioning.

-Additionally, we recommend you start the local development server and read the Versioning Tips & Tricks section to learn more about this versrioning approach.
+Additionally, we recommend you start the local development server and read the Versioning Tips & Tricks section to learn more about this versioning approach.
 We have also included a [FAQ section](#frequently-asked-questions-faq) to address common questions and issues.

 <p align="center">
   <img src="./static/img/readme-image.png" alt="Docusarus + heart with Spectro Cloud Astronaut + git" width="400"/>